aloisdg/ascolorii/README.md

     git clone https://github.com/aloisdg/Ascolorii.git

-Run the script with a path to a 11x6 ascii art file:
+Run the script with a path to a 6 columns (or less) ascii art file:

     ./ascolorii ascii/hello.txt